Decompositions of commutative monoid congruences and binomial ideals: Taxonomy of binomial ideals in monoid algebras

 \begin{remark} The maximality for a mesoprimary ideal $I \subseteq \kk[Q]$ amounts to stipulating that the nil class of~$\til_I$ consists of elements $q \in Q$ with $\ttt^q \in I$, the alternative being that none of these monomials lie in~$I$ but differences of scalar multiples thereof~do. \end{remark}

 \begin{thm} Let $\alpha \in \{1,2,4\}$.
 A binomial ideal~$I$ satisfies part~$\alpha$ of Definition~\ref{d:cellular} if and only if its induced congruence satisfies part~$\alpha$ of Definition~\ref{d:prim*} and $I$ is maximal among proper ideals inducing that congruence.
 For $\alpha = 5$ the same holds if\/ $\kk$ is algebraically closed.
 When $\alpha = 3$ the implication Definition~\ref{d:prim*}.3 $\implies$ Definition~\ref{d:cellular}.3 holds in general, and the converse holds if\/ $\kk$ is algebraically closed~of~characteristic~$0$. \end{thm} \begin{proof} Fix a binomial ideal~$I$ and use notation as in Definition~\ref{d:prim*} for $\til = \til_I$.
-First we assume that $I$ satisfies Definition~\ref{d:cellular}.$\alpha$ and show that $I$ satisfies Definition~\ref{d:prim*}.$\alpha$. \begin{enumerate} \item If a monomial $\ttt^q \in \kk[Q]/I$ is a nonzerodivisor or nilpotent then the image $\ol q \in \oQ$ of~$q$ is cancellative or nilpotent, respectively.
+First we assume that $I$ satisfies Definition~\ref{d:cellular}.$\alpha$ and show that $I$ satisfies Definition~\ref{d:prim*}.$\alpha$. \begin{enumerate} \item If a monomial $\ttt^q \in \kk[Q]/I$ is nilpotent or a nonzerodivisor then the image $\ol q \in \oQ$ of~$q$ is nilpotent or cancellative, respectively.

 \item By definition.

 \item Pick a presentation $\NN^n \onto Q$.
 The kernel of the induced surjection $\kk[\NN^n] \onto \kk[Q]$ is a binomial ideal \cite[\S7]{gilmer}, so the preimage of~$I$ in $\kk[\NN^n]$ is a primary binomial ideal $I' \subseteq \kk[\NN^n]$ such that $\NN^n/\til_{I'} = \oQ$.
 Replacing $I$ by~$I'$ if necessary, we therefore may as well assume $Q = \NN^n$, since the definitions of primitive congruence and primary ideal depend only on the quotients $\ol\NN{}^n = \oQ$ and $\kk[\NN^n]/I' = \kk[Q]/I$.